apalache-mc/apalache/AI_POLICY.md

   In particular, if you are new to Scala, you must be able to explain all programming constructs in your contribution.
 AI tools are great helpers for learning.
 Use them to understand your code.
-The project maintainers do not have to remember all of the Scala by heart.
+The project maintainers do not have to remember all of Scala by heart.
 Hence, we tend to use the common subset of the language and idioms that are understood by humans.

 - **Issues and discussions must be written by humans.** AI tools are good at